Find Affordable College Courses

 222 Yearly Graduations

-The University of Alabama tops the list of the most popular school in the U.S. for family, consumer and human sciences majors who are seeking their master's degree.
+The University of Alabama tops the list of the most popular school in the U.S. for family, consumer & human sciences majors who are seeking their master's degree.
 Roughly 37,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,780 per year, while in-state graduate students, on average, pay $10,780 per year.
-For the 2020-2021 academic year, 222 master's degrees were handed out to family, consumer and human sciences majors at UA.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
+During the most recent year for which we have data, 222 people received their master's degree in family, consumer & human sciences from UA.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+Those who complete their master's degree in family, consumer & human sciences at The University of Alabama make a median salary of 49,604.

 #2